Asheville, North Carolina

 About Asheville, N.C.

-Asheville Area Habitat for Humanity is located in the beautiful Blue Ridge Mountains of Western North Carolina.
-Buncombe County, while mostly rural, boasts of a vibrant downtown with unique, independently owned restaurants serving locally sourced food, active art scene and numerous festivals and activities for tourists and locals alike.
+Asheville Area Habitat for Humanity (AAHH) is located in the beautiful Blue Ridge Mountains of Western North Carolina.
+Buncombe County, while mostly rural, boasts of a vibrant downtown with delicious restaurants, active art scene, and numerous festivals and activities for tourists and locals alike.
 There is an abundance of outdoor activities, including hiking, biking, white water rafting and climbing.

-The lack of affordable housing in Buncombe County is identified as one of our community’s most serious problems by many diverse sources.
+The lack of affordable housing in Buncombe County is identified as one of our community’s most serious problems by many diverse sources, including the City of Asheville’s Community Development Department, the Department of Social Services, and the Asheville Area Chamber of Commerce.
 Buncombe County is estimated to have approximately 2,000 substandard housing units within a total population of 238,300.
 Furthermore, the National Center for Housing Policy identifies Buncombe County as one of the nation’s counties where even police officers, teachers and firefighters cannot afford to buy a median-priced home due to the disparity between incomes and housing costs.

 About Asheville Area Habitat for Humanity